 Our Education and Training Program provides high-quality training for individuals, families, caregivers, community providers and professionals who have or work with individuals with Autism Spectrum Disorder (ASD) and other neurodevelopmental disorders.
 Our expert team provides the support and empowerment needed to help every person reach their greatest potential.

 We have courses available to assist families work through everyday challenges that have become even more difficult recently due to the pandemic.
 Classes include topics such as Family Dynamics and Resiliency, Understanding Behaviors, Language Development, Financial Planning & Conservatorship, Special Education, Role of the Primary Care Provider, and more.
 These are available to everyone and offered in Spanish.
 For more information on classes, please visit: https://www.thecenter4autism.org/educationandtraining/.

 In honor of his retirement, we are raising funds to create the Joseph H. Donnelly, M.D.
 Endowment*, which will support the CAND Education and Training Program in perpetuity.
-This effort was initiated by a generous donation of $10,000 from a local foundation wishing to recognize Dr. Donnelly’s work.
+We recently surpassed the 85% mark of our $50,000 goal!

 *In the unlikely event that the minimum for establishing a named endowed fund ($50,000) is not reached by June 30, 2023, then all funds raised in this campaign will be used for current-use support for the same purpose.